David Amaral: Research

 Amaral's awards include the McKnight Foundation Scholars Award, 1981, the Sloan Foundation Fellow, 1983, and the National Institute of Mental Health (NIMH) Merit Award, 1989 and 1993.
 He is the first holder of the Beneto Foundation Chair, an endowed position at UC Davis created by the Beneto Foundation of Sacramento.
-Amaral was the President of the International Society for Autism Research and is the Editor-in-Chief of the society's journal Autism Research.
+Amaral was the President of the International Society for Autism Research and since 2015 is the editor-in-chief of the society's journal Autism Research.
 In 2019, he was elected to the National Academy of Medicine.

 MIND Institute

 Amaral was the founding Research Director of the MIND Institute.
 This institute was started at UC Davis in collaboration with the parents of children diagnosed with autism spectrum disorders.
 Amaral's research team is dedicated to understanding the biological and behavioral features of autism, with the goal of prevention and decreased disability.
 The partnership between the parents and Amaral's team of researchers secured $34 million in funding from the California legislature, primarily for research purposes.
 After raising additional funds and building a state-of-the-art facility in Sacramento, California, the institute has become one the premier autism research centers in the world.
 The MIND Institute studies all aspects of autism spectrum disorder.
 Amaral heads a unique longitudinal analysis of young children with autism call the Autism Phenome Project.
 Started in 2006, this project involves over 400 families as of 2015 and is determining unique features of brain development in children as young as two years of age.